albertony/rclone/docs/content/imagekit.md

 ---
 title: "ImageKit"
-description: "Rclone docs for ImageKit backend."
+description: "Rclone docs for ImageKit"
 versionIntroduced: "v1.63"
 ---

 # {{< icon "fa fa-cloud" >}} ImageKit

-This is a backend for the [ImageKit.io](https://imagekit.io/) storage service.
+This is a backend for the [ImageKit](https://imagekit.io/) storage service.

-[ImageKit.io](https://imagekit.io/) provides real-time image and video optimizations, transformations, and CDN delivery.
+[ImageKit](https://imagekit.io/) provides real-time image and video optimizations, transformations, and CDN delivery.
 Over 1,000 businesses and 70,000 developers trust ImageKit with their images and videos on the web.